duncanbradley/thesis/related_work.md

 # The State of Visualisation and Psychology Research

+Kosara (2016) makes the case for a solid empirical foundation for design guidelines.
+However, the evidence base is weak (Kosara, 2016).
+Some of the recieved wisdom has not been tested at all, other guidance has been disproven or has been confirmed only recently.
+It’s not even always clear where the evidence ends and the opinion starts - intuition and unfounded statements make for “visualisation folklore” (Correll, 2022, pg.
+3).
+The role of data visualisation research is to generate robust evidence to fill gaps in knowledge.
+As Correll’s article explores reserarchers’ shared values ().
+This work was not a systematic review of all literature, but points towards a lack of consistency in achieving new knowledge.

 The stuff that has been really successful isn't really new.
 It's established psychology effects applied to visualisation (attention for focus and declutter, curse of knowledge, datasaurus (Boger)).
 What does this say about where we need to look for new knoweldge?

-Correll: Are We Making Progress In Visualization Research?

-Kosara (2016) - Empire Built on Sand - ‘foundation’

-It’s not even always clear where the evidence ends and the opinion starts.

-Kosara (2016) makes the case for a solid empirical foundation for design guidelines.
-Lots is built on intuitions, some has been disproven, some not even investigated.

-stuff we think we know = “visualisation folklore” (Correll, 2022, pg.
-3)

 Adjacent fields like perceptual psychology might tackle problems well because of more established methods, related empirical work and theory (Correll, 2022).
 The best source of theory in visualisation might be pyshcological perception and cognition research (Rensink, 2021).

 There’s a distinction between my point about asking designers what they think works and asking viewers what they think works.
 The first is a point about whether claims are built on any evidence at all.
 The second is a point about whether claims are built upon *the right type* of evidence.

-Why do we need vis research?

 Why can’t we just ask people?
 Robert Kosara pie chart misconception work